-http://react.cs.uni-sb.de/~peter/ignition.mdl
+http://react.cs.uni-saarland.de/teaching/embedded-systems-14/downloads/ignition.mdl

-This matlab model file contains a simulink model mimicking an Otto motor, as seen from the interface to a (simplified) electronic ignition control.
+This Matlab model file contains a simulink model mimicking an Otto motor, as seen from the interface to a (simplified) electronic ignition control.
 It contains two major building blocks: the Simulink-based environment model mimicking the motor (called "Engine" in the model) and an empty Stateflow block (called "Ignition Control") for the ignition control.
 The interface between these two blocks (cf. Figure 2) consists of the Boolean signals from the engine to the controller, and the four Boolean signals

-- "Major_Mark" (featuring a rising edge whenever cylinder 1 reaches the ignition TDC) and - "Minor_Mark" (yielding 60 equidistant rising edges upon every crank-shaft rotation)1 from the controller to the engine.
-Furthermore, the controller has a real-valued input
+- "Major_Mark" (featuring a rising edge whenever cylinder 1 reaches the ignition TDC) and - "Minor_Mark" (yielding 60 equidistant rising edges upon every crank-shaft rotation)1